----- Chicagoland

 Remember those great radio surveys?

 WLS-FM is playing music!
-Now known as 94.7 WLS-FM True Oldies, the station is once again home to such Chicago luminaries as John Landecker and Dick Biondi.
+Now known as 94.7 WLS Chicago's Classic Hits, the station is once again home to such Chicago luminaries as John Landecker and Dick Biondi.

 Be sure to visit the Video Center for YouTube channels and playlists that feature our radio heroes!